Stormwater Quality Q&As

 How are Construction projects permitted?

 Construction activity, including clearing, grading, excavating, backfilling, and stockpiling, is also regulated under the Federal Clean Water Act as it has the potential to affect stormwater quality.
 Projects that disturb 1 to 5 acres must obtain an RVSS Construction Permit.
 Construction projects that disturb 5 acres or more must obtain a 1200C Construction General Permit through RVSS.
-Visit the Development in Phase II page to learn more.
+Visit the Rogue Valley Stormwater Design Manual page to learn more.

-Does RVSS manage stormwater in Medford and Ashland?
+Does RVSS manage stormwater in Central Point, Medford, and Ashland?

-No. The cities of Medford and Ashland each hold their own Phase II permits from Oregon DEQ and are responsible for running their own stormwater quality programs.
+No. Each of these cities hold their own Phase II permits from Oregon DEQ and are responsible for running their own stormwater quality programs.

 How is the Stormwater Quality program funded?